saiqulhaq/rubyevents/CONTRIBUTING.md

 This guide provides steps on how to contribute new videos to the platform.
 If you wish to make a contribution, please submit a Pull Request (PR) with the necessary information detailed below.

+> **Note**: For information on adding visual assets (logos, banners, stickers, etc.), see the [Adding Visual Assets Guide](ADDING_VISUAL_ASSETS.md).
+You can view all event assets at https://rubyevents.org/pages/assets

 There are a few scripts available to help you build those data files by scraping the YouTube API.
 To use them, you must first create a YouTube API Key and add it to your .env file.
 Here are the guidelines to get a key https://developers.google.com/youtube/registering_an_application

 ```